 - Organise by the sentiment people are feeling.

 It’s far more intelligent than just searching for words in a spreadsheet and making assumptions.
 This technology can essentially be trained to understand semantics instead.
 It does use word frequency, but it’s combined with the awareness of words and phrases that often appear next to each other.
+When it comes to employee survey analysis, there's no better alternative.

 Text analysis also takes language into account, so will work across multiple regions.
 This is perfect if your survey results will be coming in from offices around the world – you’ll get instant reports and you won’t have to get lots of different teams to collate information.